Dan Andersson

-Dan Andersson (6 April 1888 in Ludvika – 16 September 1920 in Stockholm) was a Swedish author, poet, and composer.
+Daniel Andersson (6 April 1888 – 16 September 1920) was a Swedish author, poet, and composer.
 He sometimes used the pen name Black Jim.
 Although he is counted among the Swedish proletarian authors, his works are not limited to that genre.
+His poems are among the most popular in Swedish literature; they have been set to music by more composers than any other 20th century Swedish poet.